saeedmhz/MultiRes-WNet/README.md

 # MultiRes-WNet

-This repository contains the pytorch implementation of MultiRes-WNet, a convolutional neural network architecture used for image-to-image mapping in mechanics-based metamodeling in ''Predicting Mechanically Driven Full Field Quantities of Interest with Deep Learning-Based Metamodels''.
+This repository contains the pytorch implementation of MultiRes-WNet, a convolutional neural network architecture used for image-to-image mapping in mechanics-based metamodeling in ``Predicting Mechanically Driven Full Field Quantities of Interest with Deep Learning-Based Metamodels''.

 ![MultiRes-WNet](https://user-images.githubusercontent.com/54042195/127224632-7df3a99d-4408-42a7-a824-d97799ae0492.png)